Cezanne-ai/Open-framework/README.md

 4. with your existing data (limited or not).

 In order to assist, we give you the following:
-1. an architecture that was designed to cover complex objectives in conversational AI (based on the research paper: "Cezanne-ai: a conversational AI open-framework for multi-domains, all the languages and limited data" - Coman et al.,2021)
+1. an architecture that was designed to cover complex objectives in conversational AI (based on the research paper: "Cezanne-ai: a conversational AI open-framework for multi-domains, all the languages and limited data" - Coman et al.,2021 - pending journal submission/acceptance)
 2. 50 pipelines described step-by-step (see the dummy code of this repository and the repository: Project-documentation)
 3. we will work together with you at the implementation (check out the Cezanne-ai complete repositories.
 We will try to keep up with you.),
 4. we will share good practices and more efficient implementations from other contributors.